miuim/php-jwt/README.md

 it.

 **NOTE**: this is not a complete JWT implementation.
-It is NOT compliant with the specification, but does work.
+It is NOT compliant with the specification, nor aims to be, but does work.

-**NOTE**: currently claim validity is not checked, i.e. `exp` is not verified.
+# TODO

-**NOTE**: currently it does not support the `crit` JWT header key, which is a potential security problem...
-I guess we have to parse the header anyway, check if there is a `crit` key and then reject the token...
-We do not want to support crappy extensions, it is bad enough as it is.
+* check `exp` and maybe `nbf`? if it is set in the JWT when verifying to make sure the JWT is (still) valid;

-It doesn't seem many implementations support `crit`?
+* implement check for `crit` JWT header and throw exception when it occurs, we do NOT want to deal with this mess.

 # Why?